gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 #### Rescaling

-With row max of the new tile, we can compute rescaling factor for (unnormalised) output as well as normaliser (sumexp of each row).
+With row max of the new tile, we can compute rescaling factor for (unnormalized) output as well as normalizer (sumexp of each row).

 ```cpp
 // new rowmax